alejandroGranada/spartacus-training-mentorship/README.md

     * If you don't have Homebrew, please install it using the command ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```
     * Install ImageMagick using the command ```brew install imagemagick```

-6. Create you local configuration properties by downloading the [sample 20-local.properties](https://drive.google.com/file/d/1W2IQrjc2M5RzDah-ZzDoNTfbTzDCVVnS/view?usp=sharing), changing the values that correspond to your local machine and placing the file in ```/Users/<youruser>/clients/talos/spartacus-training-project/hybris/bin/custom/core-customize/project/env/local```
+6. Create your local configuration properties by downloading the [sample 20-local.properties](https://drive.google.com/file/d/1W2IQrjc2M5RzDah-ZzDoNTfbTzDCVVnS/view?usp=sharing), changing the values that correspond to your local machine and placing the file in ```/Users/<youruser>/clients/talos/spartacus-training-project/hybris/bin/custom/core-customize/project/env/local```

 7. Install hybris code base into your folder structure by running the command
     ```tcproject && ant install -Dhybris.zip.package.src=/path/to/your/CXCOMM201100P_0-70005693.ZIP```